What we all know is dogs shed. But depending on the breed and health of the dog, the amount of shedding may vary.

 Most dogs during the winter will develop a thick winter coat and start shedding it as of Spring.
 Some dogs may shed throughout the year.

 So how do you stay ahead of this dreadful cycle?

-Talk to your vet about dietary supplements like omega 3 capsules or powders.
+Get your veterinarian involved.
+Ask about dietary supplements like omega 3 capsules or powders.

 Once you’ve done your research, put together a routine for both you and your pet.
 Having this become a part of your daily, weekly, or monthly routine should make it easier.

 And having a well groomed pet not only keeps your pet healthy and happy, but helps maintain a clean home.